I Love the Way You Love Me: Boyzone version

 "I Love the Way You Love Me" was covered by the Irish boyband Boyzone.
 It was released on November 23, 1998, as the fifth single from their third album, Where We Belong (1998).
 The song has received a gold certification in the UK, where it charted at number two, and in New Zealand, where it topped the RIANZ Singles Chart for two weeks.
-"I Love the Way You Love Me" was re-produced by Steve Mac for its single release, with the album version being produced by Rose & Foster.
+"I Love the Way You Love Me" was re-recorded and re-produced by Steve Mac for its single release, with the album version being produced by Rose & Foster.